Almost the same title as last year, but new year. You know the drill-

 ― curmudgeon, Monday, 23 January 2017 16:15 (five months ago) Permalink

 cool! let me know if you see them doing an nyc play?

-― A big shout out goes to the lamb chops, thos lamb chops (ulysses), Wednesday, 25 January 2017 00:52 (three months ago) Permalink
+― A big shout out goes to the lamb chops, thos lamb chops (ulysses), Wednesday, 25 January 2017 00:52 (five months ago) Permalink

 First single from the new Orchestra Baobab album